ctlee/BioChemCoRe-2018/docs/system-prep/tutorial.md

 8. We can now move on to the next tab, Review and Modify.
 First click on Analyze Workspace, Maestro will take a second to load up all waters and other ligands (metals, inhibitors etc).
 In this pane, we can manually inspect each water or ligand to determine whether or not to modify or delete it.
 You should keep the waters and the inhibitor in the active site, but delete any other small molecules that are around.

 9. Move onto the final tab of the Workflow, Refine.
-Here under H-bond assignment select Sample Water Orientations, as well as Use PROPKA to assign the protonation states of each residue.
+Here under H-bond assignment select Sample Water Orientations, as well as Use PROPKA pH: 7.0 to assign the protonation states of each residue.
 Click optimize.

 {% include image.html file="/system-prep/proteinRefine.png" alt="Maestro Protein Prep Refine Tab" caption="Figure 8.
 The Refine tab contains options for hydrogen bond assignment, pKa prediction, and minimization." %}

-After optimization is complete, remove all waters will fewer than 2 H-bonds to non-waters and perform a restrained minimization with the default RMSD of 0.30 A. This removes all waters which are not interacting substantially with the protein, and relaxes the structure in preparation for MD.
+After optimization is complete, remove all waters with fewer than 2 H-bonds to non-waters and perform a restrained minimization with the default RMSD of 0.30 A. Make sure the "Hydrogens only" box is **NOT** checked.
+This removes all waters which are not interacting substantially with the protein and relaxes the structure in preparation for MD.
 Each step will create a new entry in the Entry List.
 Make sure you're using the lastest entry before you move forward through each step.

 Finally, look at your protein structure in the main window.
 We're going to save the whole system first, then we're going to save the ligand in a separate file.

 To save the whole system, right click the minimized entry in the Entry List and select `Export > Structures`, then save this as `<your protein name>_maestro.pdb`.

 To save the ligand, go to the Structure Hierarchy listing below the Entry List.
 Expand the object corresponding to your final prepared protein, then Expand "Ligands", and right click the ligand and select "Copy to New Entry".
+View just the ligand by itself (should be called "Structure##") in the Entry List.

 You should learn your ligand's 3-character name.
-View just the ligand by itself.
 Make sure that Maestro is in residue selecting mode (There will be a big "R" in the top left corner of the screen).
 Then, click on your ligand to select it.
-In the bottom center of the screen, there should be a 3-character code. **That is your ligand's name - Write it down!** Now, right click on the new entry (should be called "Structure##") in the Entry List and select `Export > Structures`.
+In the bottom center of the screen, there should be a 3-character residue code. **That is your ligand's name - Write it down!** Also, note the charge of the ligand which is visible in the bottom pane when the mouse is not over any atoms. **This is your ligand's charge - Also write this down!**

+In the entry list, right click on the ligand entry and select `Export > Structures`.
 Save this as `<your ligand name>_maestro.mol2`.

-Before leaving Maestro,

 <!-- Also, this is the time to determine the net charge on your ligand.
 View just the ligand by itself.
 Make sure that Maestro is in residue sleecting mode (There will be a bit "R" in the top left corner of the screen).
 Then, click on your ligand to select it.
 The net charge should be shown at the bottom of the screen next to the word "Charge".
 For most of you this should be 0, but write it down just in case. -->